 The Petherton Picture Show committee choose the films for each season, using

 their judgement (sometimes influenced by alcohol) as to the type of film that would be well received.
 If you have any suggestions for films to go into the next season, please feel free to pass them on to the committee members.
 However, we make no promises - remember that each season only consists of a small number of films, and this must be balanced against their likely appeal and availability.
 We have to at least cover our costs!

 The Petherton Picture Show committee is always trying to obtain funding from the National Lottery and other sources, including the occasional raffle (ie: anywhere we can scrounge money from) to enable improvements to be made.

-(All the same, we can't control the quality of sound on the DVD, and occasionally some have had quite poor soundtracks, which some of you have commented about (see below).
+All the same, we can't control the quality of sound on the media we are supplied with, and occasionally have poor soundtracks, which some of you have commented about (see below).
 Nevertheless, we are continually trying to improve matters:

 Despite the huge (to us) improvement, we were still getting complaints about the clarity of the sound, particularly the voices.
-It wasn't the speakers, and we discovered by experimentation that, due to the acoustics of the David Hall, speaker placement is critical.
+It wasn't the speakers, and we discovered by long experimentation that, due to the acoustics of the David Hall, speaker placement is critical.
 The current arrangement seems to work best.
 We think we have ended up with quite a good compromise, but if you know of an expert who can volunteer to advise us further, please point him/her in our direction, as we are always willing to learn.

 As noted above, the quality of the sound on the DVD/BluRay can also be quite variable.
 To enable us to do something about that, we invested in a graphic equaliser in 2019, which we can (and do) tweak during each set-up.
 Since we have been using that piece of equipment, the number of complaints has dropped dramatically.